VladSaioc/asplos-artifact-2025/README.md

 ```

-For functions with formal parameters, place the annotation above the `go` instruction.
+For functions with formal parameters, or methods, place the annotation above the `go` instruction.
 Examples:
 ```
 // deadlocks: x > 0
 go func(x int){